usalko/gencmd/README.md

 ## build
-If you have the necessity to build a package from sources keep in mind that I've used vlang: https://github.com/vlang/v Early I've tried a different approach but use external libraries from vlang much easier.
+If you have the necessity to build a package from sources keep in mind that I've used vlang: https://github.com/vlang/v Early I tried a different approach but use external libraries from vlang much easier.

 After install vlang from sources or from binaries (see https://vlang.io/) you could use `buildew` script.